-Not too many people out there that iron their t-shirts.
-But having wrinkle free dress shirts is a must for most professionals.
-Keep your shirts looking spiffy by follow these simple ironing steps.
+There aren't too many people out there that iron their t-shirts.
+But having wrinkle-free dress shirts is a must for most professionals.
+Keep your shirts looking spiffy by following these simple ironing steps.

 - Start with the sleeves.
 If there are cuffs, open them.

 - Flatten out the cuff and using the heel of the iron, press it in a smooth motion.

 - Flatten out the sleeve and run a smooth stoke up to the shoulder.
 If you get it flat, you only need to press one side.
 Additionally, if you stop right before the edge, you'll avoid a crease in your sleeve.